Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: A Gaussian Process method for Type 3 problems

 For our running example \ref{exreg1} in which we try to find the ancestors of the variable $x_1$ this is equivalent to removing the variables or node $t$ whose removal leads to the smallest loss in signal-to-noise ratio (or increase in noise-to-signal ratio) by selecting

 Next, we iterate this process, and we plot (a) the noise-to-signal ratio, and (b) the increase in noise-to-signal ratio as a function of the number of ancestors ordered according to this iteration.
-Fig.~\ref{figfpu2} illustrates this process and shows that the removal of an essential node leads to a sharp spike in increase in the noise-to-signal ratio (the noise-to-signal ratio jumps from approximately 50-60\% to 99\%).
-The identification of this inflection point can be used as a method for effectively and reliably pruning ancestors (see Sec.~\ref{secfpuex} for a detailed illustration).
+Fig.~\ref{figfpu3} illustrates this process and shows that the removal of an essential node leads to a sharp spike in increase in the noise-to-signal ratio (the noise-to-signal ratio jumps from approximately 50-60\% to 99\%).
+The identification of this inflection point can be used as a method for effectively and reliably pruning ancestors.